Frog Island, Leicester: Leisure and culture

 Next to the canal is 'Stayfree Music' – band rehearsal rooms and 'Lock 42' – a live music venue and bar.
 The Foresters Public House continues to operate.
 The North Bridge Tavern is currently in private residence.

-Disability arts charity, 27a Access Artspace, moved into an unused car showroom on Northgate Street at the beginning of 2008.
-The West End Gallery also moved to Highcross Street and an old mill building just by the canal is occasionally used by artists to host exhibitions and art events.
+A disability arts charity, 27a Access Artspace, moved into an unused car showroom on Northgate Street at the beginning of 2008.
+The West End Gallery also moved to Highcross Street, and an old mill building just by the canal is occasionally used by artists to host exhibitions and art events.

 Education

 Slater Primary School stands in the centre of Frog Island.
 It serves the Woodgate and Tudor Road areas: there is little or no residential accommodation on Frog Island itself.
 Leicester City Council's street lighting depot is situated on Slater Street.